Equivariant maps to subshifts whose points have small stabilizers: Introduction

 \begin{scproof}[ of Theorem~\ref{theo:main}] Let $\Sh$ be an SFT and let $\pi \colon \Free(k^\G) \to \Sh$ be a continuous $\G$-equivariant map for some $k \geq 2$.
 By Lemma~\ref{lemma:cont+Stab}, there exist a finite symmetric set $F \subset \G$ with $\mathbf{1} \not \in F$, an integer $\ell \geq |F| + 1$, and a continuous $\G$-equivariant map $\tilde{\pi} \colon \Col(F,\ell) \to \Sh$ such that $\Stab(\tilde{\pi}) = \Stab(\pi)$.
 Now, by Lemma~\ref{lemma:col+Stab}, there is a subshift $\mathcal{Z} \subseteq \Col(F,\ell)$ such that: \begin{itemize} \item for all $z \in \mathcal{Z}$, $\Stab(\tilde{\pi}(z)) = \Stab(\tilde{\pi}) = \Stab(\pi)$; and \item every free Borel action $\G \acts X$ on a Polish space admits a Borel $\G$-equivariant map $X \to \mathcal{Z}$. \end{itemize} Taking $\Sh' \defeq \tilde{\pi}(\mathcal{Z})$ finishes the proof. \end{scproof}

 \emph{Acknowledgments}.---I am very grateful to Marcin Sabok and Anush Tserunyan for providing a stimulating and productive environment during the \ep{virtual} \emph{Logic and Applications} section of the 2020 CMS Winter Meeting.
 This project arose from a question asked by Clinton Conley during Spencer Unger's talk there, namely whether Corollary~\ref{corl:coloring} holds.
+I am also greateful to the anonymous referees for their helpful feedback.